BostonGlobe/11-04-2014-elections/README.md

 Please note: do not reproduce Boston Globe logos or fonts without written permission.

+## TODO

+- build a smaller version of d3/topojson
+- optimize choropleth

 ## These are the components we are building

 ### strip